makinitmagazine/pantheon-helper/README.md

 # pantheon-helper
 Bash menu for common Git and Drush command useful with Pantheon services.

-Consider the first version as BETA.
-It is currently written to work on an Ubuntu 13.10 install.
+Consider this version as currently UNSUABLE.
+It is currently written to work on a Ubuntu 13.10 install.

 # Dependencies
 Bash